 IRT models assume that the variable being measured is latent, that it cannot be measured directly and that each coder’s response includes a degree of error.
 The model uses patterns of disagreement across ratings to estimate coder level errors, and down weighs the ratings provided by coders who are deemed less informative.
 The Bayesian framework allows us to estimate country-year level parameters that capture the latent variable of interest, along with thresholds differentiating the levels of the variable.

-For a more detailed discussion see Pemstein et al. (2015).} For more details on the characteristics of the PSI index (its strengths and weaknesses) see Bizzarro et. al. (2016).
+For a more detailed discussion see Pemstein et al. (2015).} For more details on the characteristics of the PI index (its strengths and weaknesses) see Bizzarro et. al. (2016).
 The V-Dem data includes observations for 193 countries with fairly regular coverage from 1900 to 2014.

 \par

+As an alternative way to operationalize institutionalization we employ a measure of party strength developed by Bizzarro et. al. 2016).
+Party strength is an index that measures the extent to which political parties within a polity are characterized by: (1) permanent national party organizations, (2) permanent local party branches, (3) centralized mechanisms of candidate selection, (4) legislative cohesion, (5) minimal party switching (where elected members of a party change their party affiliation in between elections), and (6) programmatic (rather than clientelistic) linkages to their social base.
+The six indicators are aggregated through simple addition to form a Party Strength index, reflecting the expectation that each element of the index is partially substitutable.

+\par

-We use this measure of \textit{PSI} to explore the correlation between the average institutionalization or strength of parties within the party system and the level of populism within the party system.
+We use these two measure of institutionalization to explore the correlation between the average institutionalization or strength of parties within the party system and the level of populism within the party system.
 As previously stated, the data available on party system level populism is limited to the Americas and Western Europe in the years near 2010.
 Because of the limited quantitative data available on populism we average the past 10 years of \textit{PSI} for each of the 26 countries available in the \citet{hawkins2015mapping} dataset.

 \\